roeybenarieh/sgc/README.md

 things to do:
 1) dezine visual functionality for every aspect of the app
-2) create class for sending messaged to the arduino
+2) create class for sending messaged to the arduino - Done
 3) create class for handeling dexcom api
 4) create class for evaluating the injection sugestion
-5) connect between the visual and classes functionality
+5) connect between the visual and classes functionality - Done

+I thought about it and its best this app will be existed as a part of https://github.com/LoopKit/Loop this way there will be a better UI and adding features: glucose graph prediction & insulin correction estimation